lileddie/netbox/README.md

 ### Build your stuff already

-Run the ansible playbook to build the node
+Run the ansible playbooks to build the node

 ```
+ansible-playbook -i 192.168.1.55, netboxRedis.yml
 ansible-playbook -i 192.168.1.55, netbox/netboxPlaybook.yml
+ansbible-playbook -i 192.168.1.55, nginxPlaybook.yml
 ```

+### ToDos

+Working on my ansible skills, need to combine the playbooks.
+Also want to add subversion integration for some legacy systems.